But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 The goal, of course, is to have the higher ad rank among the competition.
 If you do, you’ll end up with a better position in the SERPs.

-Now, how can you increase your CTR?
-The easiest way is to spend more (unless of course you’re already in the top position).
+So how can you increase your CTR?
+The easiest way is to spend more.
 That’s not always possible, especially if you’re just getting started and have a small budget.
 That’s why you need to optimize to increase that CTR.

 If we’re talking about optimization, we’re talking about digital analytics.
 Measuring the right metrics when you’re experimenting with PPC is important.